k8sgpt-ai/docs/docs/reference/cli/filters.md

 k8sgpt analyze --filter VulnerabilityReport
 ```

 This command will analyze your cluster Vulnerabilities through K8sGPT.
-Depnding on the VulnerabilityReports available in your cluster, the result of the report will look different:
+Depending on the VulnerabilityReports available in your cluster, the result of the report will look different:
 ```bash
 ❯ k8sgpt analyze --filter VulnerabilityReport